El Dorado: Rumours of gold

-The first European incursion into Venezuela was made by Ambrosius Dalfinger, governor of the Spanish settlement of Coro.
-Dalfinger was an employee of the Welser of Augsburg banking family, a German firm to whom Charles V of Spain had granted, as security for a loan, the governorship of Venezuela and a licence to explore the country.
-One of the Welsers' principal concerns was to find a passage through the continent to the Pacific Ocean (then known as the South Sea); such a passage, if found, would open up a new route to India and give Spain an edge in the spice trade.
+The first European incursion into Venezuela was by Ambrosius Dalfinger, governor of the Spanish settlement of Coro.
+Dalfinger was an employee of the Welser banking family of Augsburg, a German firm to which Charles V of Spain had granted the governorship of Venezuela and a licence to explore the territory as security for a loan.
+One of the Welsers' principal concerns was to find a passage through the continent to the Pacific Ocean, then known as the South Sea; such a passage would have opened up a new route to India and given Spain an advantage in the spice trade.

-To this end in August 1529, Dalfinger set out with an expeditionary force to Lake Maracaibo.
-The Europeans drastically underestimated the breadth of the South American landmass, and that this lake would prove to connect with the Pacific seemed impossible.
-During the course of their nine-month journey, they looted numerous golden trinkets from the local population, and were told that these had been acquired through trade with a certain tribe high up in the mountains.
-Upon his return to Coro, Dalfinger found that in his absence, he had been presumed dead; the Welser had sent along a replacement governor, Hans Seissenhofer, who had named Nikolaus Federmann as deputy.
+To this end, in August 1529, Dalfinger set out with an expeditionary force to Lake Maracaibo.
+At the time, Europeans still had an incomplete understanding of South American geography, and some hoped that inland waterways might offer a route toward the Pacific.
+During the course of the nine-month journey, they looted numerous golden trinkets from the local population, and were told that these had been acquired through trade with a certain tribe high up in the mountains.
+Upon his return to Coro, Dalfinger found that in his absence, he had been presumed dead; the Welsers had sent along a replacement governor, Hans Seissenhofer, who had named Nikolaus Federmann as deputy.
 Dalfinger now resumed the governorship, but temporarily left Federmann in charge while he recovered from an illness.

 Federmann, taking advantage of his new authority, soon launched his own expedition into the interior.
-Placating the indigenous tribes with gifts of beads and iron tools, and searching for information about the South Sea, he was told that the countries bordering this sea were rich in gold, pearls, and gemstones.
+Placating the Indigenous tribes with gifts of beads and iron tools, and searching for information about the South Sea, he was told that the lands bordering this sea were rich in gold, pearls, and gemstones.
 Enquiring further, Federmann's party were directed to a hilltop from which they could see what appeared to be a large body of water.
 This was in fact the llanos, a grassland plain which is subject to periodic floods.
-Having failed to find a route to the Pacific, and faced with difficult terrain, mass illness, and increasingly hostile natives, Federmann was forced to return to Coro empty-handed.
+Having failed to find a route to the Pacific, and faced with difficult terrain, widespread illness, and increasingly hostile Indigenous groups, Federmann was forced to return to Coro empty-handed.